Z-Bolt/OctoScreen/README.md

 #### Required Configuration Settings

-- `OCTOPRINT_HOST` - OctoPrint HTTP address, example `http://octopi.local` or `http://localhost:5000`.
-Note: the protocol (`http://' or `https://') is required.
-If the setting for OCTOPRINT_HOST does not contain the protocol, an error will be displayed when the OctoScreen starts up.
+- `OCTOPRINT_HOST` - The OctoPrint HTTP address.
+Example: `http://octopi.local` or `http://localhost:5000`.
+Note: the protocol (`http://` or `https://`) is required.
+If the setting for OCTOPRINT_HOST does not contain the protocol, an error will be displayed when OctoScreen starts.

 - `OCTOPRINT_APIKEY` - OctoScreen expects an [API key]( http://docs.octoprint.org/en/master/api/general.html) to be supplied.
 This API key can be either the globally configured key, or a user-specific one if “Access Control” is enabled.

 - `OCTOSCREEN_STYLE_PATH` - Several themes are supported, and style configurations can be done through CSS.
 This variable defines the location of the application theme.

 #### Optional Configuration Settings